Neol-d2022/puzzle/README.md

 In this case is 3x3 (This is default value)  .

 `THREADS` indicates how many threads will be participating in finding an answer
 In this case is just one(This is default value).

+`LEVEL = FAST` means that the program will search for an quick, but not best answer.
+(This is default value)

+In the contrast,
+`LEVEL = BEST` will cost a lot of time and memory
+(and high chance of crashing if you are compiling in 32bit)
+for the best solution.

 --------